ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   Starovoitov in order to introduce support for signed eBPF programs, so that the system would only accept authorized eBPF programs.
-The mechanism is compared with the one in place for kernel modules, but signing eBPF programs is more complex (due to the usage of maps, to the relocations steps, to the bytecode changes that the loader applies before injecting the program).
+The mechanism is compared with the one in place for kernel modules, but signing eBPF programs is more complex (due to the relocations and map creations).
 The proposal currently under review solves this with a special eBPF program of a new type, which would be allowed to run `bpf()` and `close()` system calls and would load other eBPF programs from within the kernel.
 The work is still